slatedocs/slate/source/includes/reference/_recipients.md

 }

 ```
-If you don't know recipient bank account details you can set up **email recipient** so that TransferWise can collect bank details directly from the recipient.
+If you don't know recipient bank account details you can set up **email recipient** so that TransferWise will collect bank details directly from the recipient.

 TransferWise will then email your recipient with a link to collect their bank account details.
-Once recipient provides bank account details to us we are able to complete your transfer.
+Once recipient provides bank account details securely to Transferwise we are able to complete your transfer.

-So all you need to know is recipient name and email to send payment.
-See below under Recipient API how to create email recipients.